QuantEcon/lecture-julia.myst/lectures/tools_and_techniques/lln_clt.md

 In addition, we examine several useful extensions of the classical theorems, such as

-* The delta method, for smooth functions of random variables
+* The delta method, for smooth ss of random variables
 * The multivariate case

 Some of these extensions are presented as exercises.